Bow Mar Yacht Club

-Bow Mar Yacht Club will host a series of club sailing races, to be held every Sunday from Memorial Day weekend through Labor Day weekend on Bow Mar Lake (Bowles Lake).
-Races will not be held the weekend of July 10/11 because of the Norm Tanner Regatta.
+Bow Mar Yacht Club hosts a series of club sailing races, to be held every Sunday from Memorial Day weekend through Labor Day weekend on Bow Mar Lake (Bowles Lake).
+Races will not be held the first weekend of July because of the Norm Tanner Regatta.

 Any sailor who does not abide by the rules set forth here can and will be disqualified from racing and may be asked to leave the racecourse.

 Competitors participate entirely at their own risk.
 (See RRS Rule 3 Decision to Race.)
 Bow Mar Yacht Club, and BMOI, as the organizing authorities, will not accept any liability for material damage or personal injury or death sustained in conjunction with, prior to, during, or after the series.

 Sunday Club races will be run every Sunday, from Memorial Day through Labor Day weekends, with the exception of the Sunday of the Norm Tanner Regatta.
 Races start at 2pm every Sunday.